totuni/esp-studio-examplesII/InputStreams/source/README.md

 ### 4. MQTT Source Window (Source_MQTT)

 The Source_MQTT window demonstrates how to configure SAS Event Stream Processing (ESP) to receive messages over the MQTT protocol.
 MQTT is a lightweight publish/subscribe messaging protocol commonly used in IoT applications due to its low overhead and ease of use.
 This source window is useful for streaming data into ESP from MQTT-compatible devices, brokers, or simulated publishers.
+Please note that TCP/IP port 1883 must be open for communication on your system in order to connect to the MQTT broker.

 **Schema**